 As you can see, extending the term puts the car owner into a downward spiral of depreciation that takes longer and longer to overcome in the payment cycle.
 It therefore follows that the longer the loan term, the longer the “window” of a negative difference between the car's value and the balance of the loan will exist.

 It only makes sense to roll negative equity into a new car if you have no other alternatives.
 What you are essentially doing when you finance a new car with negative equity from your old car is paying for two cars at the same time – your old car's negative equity plus your entire new car.
+This situation is compounded by the fact that the interest rates on bad credit car loans can be much higher than a traditional loan.
+So you're paying a high interest rate on two cars, not just one.

-Again, it depends on a number of things.
-If the difference between the dealer's selling price and 115% (or less) of the trade value covers the negative equity, the dealer should be able to accommodate you.
-If there isn't that kind of profit in the deal, you can either try and negotiate a lower price or switch to a different vehicle.
+Whether or not a dealer can afford to allow you to roll your negative equity into the loan depends on a number of things.
+If the difference between the dealer's selling price and 15% over the trade value covers the negative equity, the dealer should be able to accommodate you.
+If there isn't that kind of profit in the deal, you can either try and negotiate a lower price or move to a different vehicle.
+In some cases, the dealer can call the bank to try and raise the 15% vehicle cap.

 If you're looking at a new vehicle and the manufacturer is offering a rebate in the form of customer cash, there may also be a chance that you can use this type of rebate to offset all or part of your negative equity.
 On the other hand, if you have too much negative equity in your current vehicle, there may be no way that the dealer can help you get out of your car or truck.

 It's never a good idea to roll negative equity from one car to another.
 Because of the high interest rates common with bad credit car loans, the results can be especially painful.
 In many cases, only a large cash down payment can decrease the amount of negative equity to the point where you can trade in your current vehicle.